AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 Click on the terminal window, then press `Ctrl + C` to escape the docker container.

-If you run `docker ps -a`, you will see a stopped nginx container with a random name like `funky-rooter`.
+If you run `docker ps -n 1`, you will see the last created nginx container with a random name like `funky_rooter`.
 This was auto assigned because we didn't provide a name.
 Let's delete this container:

-`docker rm funky-rooster` (replace funky rooster with your container name)
+`docker rm funky_rooster` (replace funky rooster with your container name)

 ____